-Last week, the BBC reported that it’s easier to get a job if you're Adam than Mohamed.
-Their mini study replicated findings published in academic journals, by sending out fictitious CVs which are identical except for the name.
-In the original, U.S. study, researchers sent around 5,000 CVs in response to job adverts, each with a randomly assigned a stereotypically African-American or White-sounding name.
-Those with stereotypically white sounding names received 50% more callbacks for interviews.
-This bias persists regardless of occupation, industry, or employer size1.
-It has also been found against immigrant applicants, with recruiters justifying their decisions based on language concerns, despite CVs listing language fluency, multinational firm experience, and education from top schools.2
+Last week, the BBC reported that it’s easier to get a job if you’re called Adam rather than Mohamed.
+Their mini-study replicated findings published in academic journals, by sending out fictitious CVs which were all identical, except for the names.
+In the original U.S. study, researchers sent around 5,000 CVs in response to job adverts, each randomly assigned with a stereotypical African-American or White-sounding name.
+Those with white-sounding names received 50% more callbacks for interviews.
+This bias persisted regardless of occupation, industry, or employer size.1 It has also been found against immigrant applicants, with recruiters justifying their decisions with language concerns, despite CVs listing language fluency, multinational firm experience, and education from top schools.2

-Without a robust assessment and development process, promotion decisions are likely to be based on subjective personal knowledge of the candidate, with decision-makers relying on perceived similarity to themselves, or the extent to which they feel ‘comfortable’ with an individual; reasons given more often for promotions involving men than women.5
+Without a robust development and assessment process, promotion decisions are likely to be based on subjective, personal knowledge of the candidate; with decision-makers relying on perceived similarity to themselves, or the extent to which they feel ‘comfortable’ with an individual.
+Such biases may contribute to the greater likelihood of men receiving promotions than women.5

-Unfortunately, unconscious bias is not only in the ‘eye of the beholder’, can also directly impact an individual’s performance through stereotype threat.
-This is the finding that performance of individuals in the minority group (which could be a male in a female dominated industry) can be impaired when they are reminded of ways in which they might be negatively stereotyped.6 For instance, imagine a woman applying for the ‘future leaders’ programme within her engineering firm.
+Unfortunately, unconscious biases are not only in the ‘eye of the beholder’, they can also directly impact an individual’s performance through stereotype threat.
+This occurs when individuals within minority groups are reminded of the ways in which they might be negatively judged by the majority group and subsequently experience a decline in personal performance.6 For instance, imagine a woman applying for the ‘future leaders’ programme within her engineering firm.
 As she waits for her panel interview, she sits in the lobby surrounded by portraits of the company’s current and previous CEOs, dating back since the company was founded.
 As she glances down the long line of portraits, she notices that they are all men.
 Doubt of her own suitability is planted in her mind, as she questions whether a woman could ever run this firm.
-This “threat in the air”6 causes additional anxiety and distraction, which impairs her performance in the interview.
+This “threat in the air” causes additional anxiety and distraction, which impairs her performance in the interview.6

-Instead of attempting to ‘outlaw’ implicit bias, its motivational underpinning must be addressed, along with the cultural factors which may trigger or maintain the beliefs and attitudes underpinning the bias.
-Greater attention also needs to be paid to the decision-making process itself - to unearth the subtle (and job irrelevant) factors that can influence talent management, potentially leading to discrimination.
+Instead of attempting to ‘outlaw’ implicit biases, their motivational underpinnings must be addressed, along with the cultural factors which may trigger or maintain the beliefs and attitudes underpinning them.
+Greater attention also needs to be paid to the decision-making process itself, to unearth the subtle (and job irrelevant) factors that can influence talent management, potentially leading to discrimination.
 Whatever happens, stick to your data, resist the temptation to throw the criteria out of the window and go with a lower scoring candidate just because you feel they have a better “fit”.
-The vague concept of “fit” can hide many sins, and anyway, what are you trying to create, a workforce of replicas?
+The vague concept of “fit” can hide many sins.
+Anyway, are you trying to create a workforce of replicas?

 1Bertrand, M., & Mullainathan, S. (2004).
 Are Emily and Greg More Employable Than Lakisha and Jamal?
 A Field Experiment on Labor Market Discrimination.
 American Economic Review, 94, 991-1013.